PrinceOfPuppers/smart-home-server/README.md

 # Smart Home Server
-> A Full Smart Home System and Associeated IOT Devices
+> A Full Smart Home System and Associated IOT Devices

 - [DEVICES](#devices)
 - [ABOUT](#about)